NCAS-CMS/um-training/practicals/source/running.rst

 .. tip::

   Cylc is set up so that it *polls* ARCHER2 to check the status of the task, every 5 minutes.
 This means that there could be a maximum of 5 minutes delay between the task finishing on ARCHER2 and the Cylc GUI/TUI being updated.
-If you see that the task has finished running but Cylc hasn't updated then you can manually poll the task by right-clicking on it and selecting :guilabel:`Poll` from the pop-up menu.
+If you see that the task has finished running but Cylc hasn't updated then you can manually poll the task by selecting it and then selecting :guilabel:`Poll` from the pop-up menu.

-    * TUI
-    * GUI

 Standard Workflow Output
 ------------------------